welllima88/sharkPy/README.md

 2. sharkPy.wire_dissector -- capture packets from interface and dissect captured packets using Wireshark's dissection libraries.
 Presents packets to callers as native Python objects.<br/>

-3. sharkPy.wire_writer -- write random data to specified network interface using libpcap functionality.
+3. sharkPy.wire_writer -- write arbitrary data to specified network interface using libpcap functionality.
 Currently, sharkPy users are responsible for correctly building packets that are transmitted using this module's functionality. <br/>

 Modules are written such that sharkPy commands are non-blocking.
 Command results are provided to caller on-demand.